OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### About AnyTrust Orbit

-AnyTrust chains follow the Rollup protocol but offer different data model availability, features, and deployment processes.
-For an overview of Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md) page.
+AnyTrust chains implement the Arbitrum AnyTrust protocol, an alternative to the Arbitrum Rollup protocol.
+AnyTrust reduces transaction fees by introducing a minor trust assumption in the form of a permissioned set of parties responsible for managing data availability.
+For an overview of Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md).

 ### Deployment steps